Reverse Thrust Procedure

 Figure 1: Thrust Mode Display (TMD).
 In this example it is displaying CRZ (cruise).
 Figure copyright FCOM

-Once takeoff has occurred, examination of the Thrust Mode Display (TMD) will alert the flight crew to the type of climb that has been choosen.
+Once takeoff has occurred, examination of the Thrust Mode Display (TMD) will alert the flight crew to the type of climb that has been chosen.
 The TMD will display the acronym TO (takeoff) or R-TO (reduced takeoff thrust) and will alter to CLB (climb) once the Thrust Reduction Height has been reached.

 Confusion between Acceleration Height and Thrust Reduction Height